-The Governance Committee will be responsible for by-laws, policy and rules and regulations oversight, including: Constitution & bylaw review, annual general meeting management, board nominations, board governance education and development, and policy oversight and management.
+The Governance Committee will be responsible for by-laws, policy and rules and regulations oversight, including: By-laws review, annual general meeting management, board nominations, board governance education and development, and policy oversight and management.

 The HRM Committee shall be responsible for the human resources (HR) oversight of the Corporation, including: HR Budget oversight, Management succession planning oversight, Senior Staff recruitment, and HR Policy approval and oversight.